Montana/travis-aws-auto-lambda-blog/2021-12-03-autolambda.md

 travis encrypt AWS_SECRET_ACCESS_KEY=YOUR_SECRET_ACCESS_KEY --add env.global
 ```

-So we are all set on the Travis end, now we want to build and upload!
+So we are all set on the Travis end, now we want to build and upload:

 ```aws
 .MONTANAPHONY: build clean upload